EuroRiverCruises.com

 Day 6: Bernkastel

-Day 7: Remich, Luxembourg.
-Excursions to Luxembourg and Trier, Germany
+Day 7: Grevenmacher, Luxembourg.
+Excursion to Trier, Germany

 Day 8: Cochem